Zulko/moviepy/docs/getting_started/videoclips.rst

 Creating and exporting video clips
 ===================================

 Video and audio clips are the central objects of MoviePy.
 In this section we present the different sorts of clips, how to create them, and how to write them to a file.
-For informations on modifying a clip (cuts, effects, etc.), see :ref:`effects`.
+For information on modifying a clip (cuts, effects, etc.), see :ref:`effects`.
 For how to put clips together see :ref:`CompositeVideoClips` and to see how to preview clips before writing a file, refer to :ref:`efficient`.

 The following code summarizes the base clips that you can create with moviepy: ::